MarcNo/openshift-home-lab/README.md

 ### edit various files

 * Edit `env.sh` for your environment:
-  - VM_LIST - the names of the VMs to create (3 by default, add more if needed)
   - DOMAIN - the domain name to use for the hosts (ie: gwiki.org)
   - MACADDRESS - MAC addresses for your VMs (be unique)
   - OCPDOMAIN - the domain name for the cluster (ie: ocp.nozell.com,